Michael Hill jewellery theft at St Lukes Mall: Man charged, firearm found - NZ Herald

 A man walked into the store at Westfield St Lukes Shopping Centre on Saturday afternoon and spoke to staff before smashing a glass cabinet and taking off with jewellery, police said.

+It is alleged he stole two gold chains valued at more than $43,000.

-Police carried out a search warrant at a property in Massey last night where a man, 30, was arrested and charged in relation to the jewellery theft and other incidents at a nearby electronics store and petrol station.
+Police carried out a search warrant at a property in Massey last night where a man, 30, was arrested and charged in relation to the jewellery theft and other incidents at a nearby Noel Leeming store and petrol station.

 "Police have not yet located the jewellery allegedly stolen on Saturday, however our investigation is continuing into the matter," Inspector Wayne Kitcher said.